NHSDigital/record-a-vaccination-guidance/app/reporting.md

 Vaccination data is available for extract as soon as it’s recorded and saved.
 You can extract data in a ‘.csv format’ (comma separated values) to support reporting within your organisation by choosing from a combination of:

-* dates (up to a maximum of 2 weeks)
+* dates (up to a maximum of 31 days)
 * vaccines
 * sites

-You aren’t restricted to how often or when you can create reports.
+You can create reports as often as you like.

 ## Choosing dates

-Select preset dates or a custom date range.
+Select preset dates or a custom date range of up to 31 days.

-The date range for custom reports is limited to 2 weeks.
 Dates must be in the past.

-**Note:** The maximum 2 week restriction is temporary, and we’re looking to remove this soon.

 ![Screen showing a user selecting a custom date range](/images/report-dates.png)

 ## Choosing vaccines

-To support the Autumn Winter campaign, RAVS will record the following 4 vaccines:
+To support the Autumn Winter campaign, RAVS records the following 4 vaccines:

 * COVID-19
 * Flu